 These AIs can exist in an embodied form in a parallel virtual reality matrix, where they can mingle and roam as human figures.
 Gibson also invokes Turing in the form of the entire both figurative and literal police force on the AIs in society: the Turing Code prevents AIs from having a certain amount of sentience and power, and physical Turing Locks and Turing Police officers enforce the Code.

-In this timeline, Turing’s lifetime isn’t altered, but his legacy is alive and powerfully present.
+Turing’s lifetime isn’t altered in this timeline, but his legacy is alive and powerfully present.
 The AI that drives the plot is one planned superpowerful AI that’s been divided in half in order to fly under the Turing radar but seeks its Platonic other half to reunite.

 The Complete Roderick by John Sladek (1980)